biojppm/cmany/README.rst

 * Saves the tedious work of dealing with many build trees by hand.
 * Useful for build comparisons.
+* Useful for cross-compiler validation.
 * Avoids a full rebuild when the build type is changed.
 Although this feature already exists in multi-configuration cmake generators such as Visual Studio, it is missing from mono-configuration generators like Unix Makefiles.
 * ...
 TODO